 The Right Study Habits

-- Break up studying into smaller, more manageable components (According to recent research, it might also be helpful to change location for the different components).
+Break up studying into smaller, more manageable components (According to recent research, it might also be helpful to change the location for the different components).

 Vary the type of material studied in a single setting (Think of the foreign language session that included a variety of methods like reading, speaking, and memorizing vocabulary words.).

 Also, Christine Carter talks about the importance of testing yourself on the material you are learning.
 Tests involve the act of recall, which alters the way we know something.
 Quiz younger students on math or spelling words and encourage older children to take practice tests before the real thing.